Blessing1-bit/automatedreservationsystemproject/README.md

 <h2>Introduction</h2>
-Azure Crest Hotel, a 3-star establishment that currently operates with a manual room reservation process where customers either visit or call the hotel manager.
-This method is time-consuming, insecure, prone to errors, and negatively impacts the business.
-The project aims to modernize this process by implementing an automated online system for reservations, availability checks, confirmations, and payments.
-This upgrade will enhance efficiency, reduce booking times, and eliminate paper usage.
+Azure Crest Hotel, a 3-star establishment operates on manual process for room reservations.
+Customers either physically visit or call the hotel to secure room reservations.
+This manual approach is fraught with several challenges:

+- Time-Consuming:The manual process is notably time-intensive, causing delays and inconvenience for both customers and staff
+- Unsecured and Unreliable: Manual reservations lack the security and reliability that modern technology can provide, making them prone to errors.
+- Excessive Paper Usage: The current method contributes to excessive paper consumption for reservation records.
+- Complex Management: The management faces difficulties in efficiently managing a high volume of room reservation requests, making tracking customer bookings cumbersome.

+<h2>Objectives</h2>
+As a Business Analyst, your role is pivotal in the implementation of an online reservation system designed to achieve the following objectives:

+- Develop an efficient online hotel reservation system to enhance hospitality management.
+- Eliminate the reliance on paper-based reservation processes.
+- Remove the duplication of customer information in the booking process.
+- Significantly reduce the time required for making reservations.
 <br />
 <h2>Project Management Approach</h2>
 The project Management approach employed was a hybrid model that combined Waterfall and Agile Methodologies.